yumik11122/cis545-final-project-2025/README.md

 ### Key Findings

-- **Clear economic–health link**: Our exploratory analysis confirmed a strong negative relationship between GDP per capita and infant mortality, using World Bank data across 258 countries and regions from 1960 to 2015.
+- **Clear economic–health link**: Our exploratory analysis confirmed a strong negative relationship between GDP per capita and infant mortality, using 258 unique World Bank country codes and more than 50 years of global health data (1960–2015).

 - **Policy-relevant impact**: Among the lowest–GDP countries, diverting just 1% of GDP toward healthcare was associated with a ~12% reduction in infant mortality.
 For example, in a country with a $50B GDP, this equates to approx. $500M and could potentially save 60,000 infants -- or ~$8,300 per life saved.
   In per capita terms, this corresponds to just $10–15 per person per year in a low-income country -- a potentially powerful message for policymakers and advocates.